metanorma/metanorma-plugin-glossarist/README.md

 ## Usage

-In order to use the macros in Metanorma, add the gem gem `metanorma-plugin-glossarist` in your Gemfile.
+In order to use the macros in Metanorma, add the gem `metanorma-plugin-glossarist` in your Gemfile.

 ## Available Macros